RHEcosystemAppEng/x-site-sso/sso-infinispan/setup.md

 - TODO
     - Site2 needs to be provisioned
-    - Configuration seems to be ok, no error in pod for site1
+    - Configuration of cache is not ok - sso-extensions.cli needs to be modfied.
-    - The cache write is still not take place
+        - Add also for actionTokens, loginFailures, offlineClientSessions, offlineSessions, sessions, once the config is fixed.
+These will be same as for clientSession.
     - Investigate Cache and POD logs